Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![Block and inline axis](/assets/Flow-relative-direction.jpg)

-This `grid-area` property will helpful to position the element against the line number or named grid lines or an ident (named grid area).
-For instance, Let's take the universal usecase having the pattern of `header`, `footer`, `sidebars`, `main`.
-Create an overlay which occupy `sidebars` and `main`.
-Using `grid-area` property, Position the overlay against implicitly assigned line names using below css,
+This `grid-area` property will be helpful to position the element against the line number or named grid lines or an ident (named grid area).
+For instance, Let's take the universal use case having the pattern of `header`, `footer`, `sidebars`, `main`.
+Create an overlay that occupies `sidebars` and `main`.
+Using `grid-area` property, Position the overlay against implicitly assigned line names using the below CSS,

 ```css
 .overlay {